dlu-ch/dlb/doc/ex_tool.rst

    The :term:`tool instance` must be :term:`redone <redo>` if it (e.g. the :term:`mtime` of a file) has changed compared to the state before the last successful redo of the :term:`tool instance`.

-   An redo *must not* modify it, successful or not.
+   An redo *must not* modify it, successful or not (the same object can be an output dependency of the same tool instance though which *can* be modified).

-.. class:: Tool.Intermediate

-   A :class:`Tool.Dependency` that describes an intermediate dependency of a tool.

-   A :term:`redo` of a :term:`tool instance` may modify it in any possible way, provided this does not modify anything (e.g. by followed symbolic links). that is not a :class:`Tool.Intermediate` dependency or a :class:`Tool.Output` dependency of the same tool instance.

 .. class:: Tool.Output

    A :class:`Tool.Dependency` that describes an output dependency of a tool.

-   If *explicit* is ``True``, a running :term:`tool instance` will remove it before a :term:`redo`.
-   A successful redo must generate it (e.g. create a regular file).
+   A successful redo *must* generate it (e.g. create a regular file).

-   If *explicit* is ``False``, a running :term:`tool instance` will *not* remove it before a :term:`redo`.
-   An unsuccessful redo must not modify it.

 These are all abstract classes and contain inner classes derived from them.